SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 But it's just shorter to refer to "money eventually spent by you or your heirs" as savings.

-### Saving for College is Different Though
+### Saving for College is Different

 Maybe there's some sense in which saving for college is different, because it does feel like a sort of mandatory future expenditure.

 Under this family's given budget, doing so would be unambiguously double-dipping: They're currently spending $63,000/year on daycare and private school, which is enough to cover in-state tuition at a reputable school for two students (in-state expenses at time of writing for University of Washington is $34,000 per off-campus student).

-To put it another way, this is like having $1,000/month rent, and claiming that you have $2,000/month in housing expenses: $1,000 for this month's rent, and $1,000 for the following month's rent.
-Next month is next month, you either book that expense now (in which case you can't claim this month's budget is typical), or later.
+To put it another way, let's say you spent $20 eating out today, and $20 at the grocery store buying food for tomorrow.
+Even though the amount of money you spent on food today was $40, it's not accurate to say your *daily food budget* is $40.
+It's $20 today, and $20 tomorrow.

 We could certainly categorize the family's savings into earmarked savings and non-earmarked savings.
 Under this metric, the house payment becomes $52,000 of eventually-inherited wealth, and the remainder is earmarked savings that will be spent down in retirement.
 With 20 years of such savings, they'll be passing down an estate worth over *a million dollars* to their heirs.
 The median inheritance in the United States is $69,000, or less than a year and a half of non-earmarked savings for our "cash-strapped" family.
 Not too shabby.